Configuration

 Sharing access to GPUs

 In many cases it is useful to share GPUs among all users.
 In order to allow users to access GPUs, ipyparallel is used. ipyparallel works by running separate Jupyter kernels on remote nodes.
 This enables a user to with very little modification run their notebook on another GPU enabled machine.
-To enable ipyparallel, ensure that enabled is ticked in the ipyparallel section of the Advanced configuration.
+To enable ipyparallel, ensure that enabled is ticked in the ipyparallel section in the Configuration tab.

 To use ipyparallel within a notebook, run the following script inside a notebook